All Episodes

 Now, watching that little gal and others chase him around was kind of humorous, reminded me of when I was there.

-I would have to agree, because the very tunnel that he spoke of that remained unexcavated, that he kind of courteously acknowledged, you know, when being challenged, the fact that everything that he has discovered, that he's speaking of as his greatest discoveries and his greatest adventures, was described in intimate detail by Edgar Cayce some 50 or 75 years before, is rather extraordinary.
+I would have to agree because the very tunnel that he spoke of that remained unexcavated, that he kind of courteously acknowledged, you know, when being challenged, the fact that everything that he has discovered, that he's speaking of as his greatest discoveries and his greatest adventures was described in intimate detail by Edgar Casey some 50 or 75 years before is rather extraordinary.

-Well, indeed they have, true, Penetrating X-ray, they have discovered that there is a tunnel that seemingly leads down at an angle from the Great Pyramid toward the left paw of the Sphinx.
+Well, indeed, they have, through a penetrating x-ray, they have discovered that there is a tunnel that seemingly leads down at an angle from the Great Pyramid toward the left paw of the Sphinx.

 Yes.